open-meadow/odin-project_landing-page/README.md

 The idea is to create a page for the fictional business Dunder Mifflin, from The Office.
 The page is written from the perspective of the main character, Michael Scott.
 That's what she said.

-Made changes to index.
-Lost a lot of progress on style.